w3c/mediasession/MediaSession.md

 # Media Session API

-A media session represents a source of media playback on the system, typically an application although more fine-grained control is possible.
+A media session represents a source of media playback on the system.
+Typically an application needs only one session, but more fine-grained control is possible.

-An active media session is required in order to receive events from media key events and lock screen media controls.
+Note: This corresponds roughly to [audio focus on Android](http://developer.android.com/training/managing-audio/audio-focus.html) and [audio session on iOS](https://developer.apple.com/library/ios/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Introduction/Introduction.html).

 When a media session becomes active, all other media sessions are either deactivated or interrupted, depending on kind of session.

-## The `MediaSession` Interface

 ```WebIDL
 enum MediaSessionKind { "ambient", "default", "voice" };